silkrow/DesktopBackgroundGenerator/texts/QA.md

 	The disadvantage of the PCI bus is the limited number of electrical loads it can drive.
 	A single PCI bus can drive a maximum of 10 loads.
+---
+29. What is hardware context in context switching?

+A:

+	The set of data that must be loaded into the registers before the process resumes its execution on the CPU is called the hardware context.
+	The hardware context is a subset of the process execution context, which includes all information needed for the process execution.
+	In Linux, a part of the hardware context of a process is stored in the process descriptor, while the remaining part is saved in the Kernel Mode stack.